AlistairB/alistairb.github.io/_posts/2020-12-16-why-learn-haskell.md

 * Similarly, it is immutable, so you must learn how FP manages this.
 * It's implementation closely mirrors the math behind FP, so you are learning something close to the real underlying concepts.

 Haskell actually inspired a lot of the FP implementations in more popular languages.
-Knowing FP in Haskell will make these simpler implementations easy to understand.
+Knowing FP in Haskell will make these (typically simpler) implementations easy to understand.

 For example, [`Aggregate`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.aggregate?view=net-5.0){:target="_blank" rel="noopener"} in [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/), is really just [`foldl'`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-List.html#v:foldl){:target="_blank" rel="noopener"} from Haskell.

-You will also understand how such tools were meant to be used.

 <img class="center-image" width="400" src="https://i.imgflip.com/537fk6.jpg" alt="Haskell meme"/>